SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 sidebar_label: Command-line Runner
 ---

-You can now run your tests cross-browser, in parallel, and on a Grid without needing to write any code.
+You can now run all of your Selenium IDE tests on any browser, in parallel, and on a Grid without needing to write any code.

-It's a simple matter of installing the Selenium IDE command line runner and launching it from a command prompt.
+There's just the small matter of installing the Selenium IDE command line runner, getting the necessary browser drivers (if running your tests locally), and launching the runner from a command prompt with the options you want.

 ![command-line-runner-sample](/selenium-ide/img/docs/runner.png)